AnkitSalvi/linkedofy/README.md

 2) Copy and paste the stored procedures from the folder.

-Run mysql local server at port 3306.
+Run mysql local server at port 3306 to connect to the db.
+Run "nodemon APIs.js" to start the express server and connect to db.
 Testing the Apis - url http://localhost:3000/Linkedofy